 As you can see, there are many factors that keep changing with each call.

-The product you are selling, people you are targeting, service you are offering – each of these determine the way you should be approaching the process of building the cold calling script.
+The product you are selling, people you are targeting, service you are offering – each of these determine the way you should be approaching the process of building cold calling scripts.

-Amit describes the process of creating the cold calling script as a three-step framework.
+Amit describes the process of creating the cold call script as a three-step framework.

 Then, Amit tries to show the value that a call offers to the person over the phone.

 It is a well-known selling technique that even legendary Jeffrey Gitomer describes in his Little Red Book Of Selling.
 As Gitomer states “value over everything”.

 This is how Amit approaches the value-part in cold calling scripts: